Permissionless-Software-Foundation/bch-nostr/README.md

 - Check a BCH address to see it is has received E2EE messages.
 - Download and decrypt messages stored on Nostr.

+# Pedigree
+This repository was originally forked from the [npm-lib-boilerplate-esm](https://github.com/christroutner/npm-lib-boilerplate-esm) boilerplate.

 # Licence
 [MIT](LICENSE.md)